Take your skills to the next level

-While most of us have been steadily using Word to draft everything from school essays to resumes to important work documents for the last 30+ years, Google’s web-based platform is a total game changer for editing and sharing documents in the connected age.
+In recent years, Microsoft Word and Google Docs have been quietly waging a war for the title of best word processor.
+While most of us have been using Word for decades to draft everything from school essays to resumes to important work documents, Google Docs web-based platform is a total game changer for editing and sharing documents in the connected age.

 How to use and access Microsoft Word and Google Docs